typhoon-hil/hackathon2018/README.md

 If you are running an older build of Windows, you will maybe need to follow these instructions https://learn.microsoft.com/en-us/windows/wsl/install-manual

 Open the Docker Desktop and check if the Docker Engine is running.
-If Docker Engine is running you should see a green tab like in the picture belowbelow.
+If Docker Engine is running you should see a green tab like in the picture below.
 Otherwise, it will be red and in this case, you should restart your machine, and try again.

 ![image](https://user-images.githubusercontent.com/118435788/202661114-42f53673-4b20-4790-a340-930108c8b512.png)